Atlanta Winter Weather Car Accident Lawyers

 If you or a loved one is injured in a winter driving accident, you may be able to seek compensation from the following liable parties:

-- A negligent driver who caused the accident.
+- A negligent driver who caused the crash.

 - The state or municipality responsible for designing and maintaining the roadway.
 Negligence on their part would include:

 - Failure to clear ice, snow, and sleet off the roads in a timely manner.